adamsilver/fdpb/04-Login.md

 # A Login Form

-Having navigated the complex world of custom form controls in Chapter 3, we'll take this opportunity to improve a form that resides on pretty much every website.
+Having navigated the complex world of custom form controls in Chapter 3, we'll take a break from the technical side of writing custom form components.
+This gives us adequate space to discuss login forms.
+Login forms are everywhere, the posh word for that is ubiquitous.
+I know this because I just looked it up.

-Login forms are so , but have become trickier with the rise of social login.
-There are also common problems that too many login forms out their in the wild suffer from.
-We we want to do better and so we will.
+Whilst login forms are seemingly simple, the rise of social login has certainly made them trickier to design.
+Not only that, but there are quite a few common design mistakes we make.
+And seeing as the foot fall on login forms is great, it seems appropriate to me to spend an entire chapter discussing them.

 What it looks like: